wp-plugins/cp-contact-form-with-paypal/README.txt

 == Upgrade Notice ==

+Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.1 =
 * Compatible with latest WordPress versions
 * Speed improvements, the contact form loads faster